Cauchy identities for staircase matrices: Left standard filtration and Cauchy identities

-is cyclic and is generated by the class of $v^A.$ By formula \eqref{eq:JosephSubquotients} and the commutativity of the left and the right actions we get for any $x \in \U(\fb_m)$:
+is cyclic and is generated by the class of $v^A.$ By formula \eqref{eq:JosephSubquotients} (note that $\hor(B)_+ > \hor(A)_+$ implies $\hor(B)\succ \hor(A)$ by definition of Cherednik order) and the commutativity of the left and the right actions, we get for any $x \in \U(\fb_m)$:

-Now we claim that all the elements of the bi-module \eqref{eq:subquotientSc} have left weights $\preceq \hor(A)$.
-In fact, this bi-module is generated by the left action of $\U(\fb_{n_m})$ from the space $v^A\U(\fb_m)$.
+Now we claim that all the elements of the bimodule \eqref{eq:subquotientSc} have left weights $\preceq \hor(A)$.
+In fact, this bimodule is generated by the left action of $\U(\fb_{n_m})$ from the space $v^A\U(\fb_m)$.
 By \eqref{eq:JosephSubquotientsx} we know that for any $x\in \U(\fb_{m})$ the left $\fb_{n_m}$-module generated from $v^Ax$ is a quotient of the Demazure module of weight $\hor(A)$.